Cong upbeat on Yatra’s response in Assam, but cautious of electoral gains | Politics

 Cong upbeat on Yatra’s response in Assam, but cautious of electoral gains

-But people from all castes and community joined us, Lok Sabha MP Abdul Khaleque told PTI.Pallavi Deka, a professor of Political Science at the Handique Girls College here, felt Yatra has charged Congress persons across India, but remained sceptical on it having any bearing on the partys poll fortunes.After having run the state from independence till the mid-1980s, the Assam Movement of 1979-1985 jolted the party and saw the newbie Asom Gana Parishad AGP emerging as an alternative to the grand old party.
+But people from all castes and community joined us, Lok Sabha MP Abdul Khaleque told PTI.Pallavi Deka, a professor of Political Science at the Handique Girls College here, felt Yatra has charged Congress persons across India, but remained sceptical on it having any bearing on the partys poll fortunes.After having run the state from independence till the mid-1980d, except for a brief three year period from 1977-79, when it ceded power to a Janata Dal government, the Congress faced its first major challenge when the Assam Movement of 1979-1985 jolted the party.

 - Country: